PreSonus Eris E4.5 Review - 4.5" Powered Studio Monitors (Pair)

 They come as a pair with one of the speakers acting as an amplifier for both units.
 I also mulled the option of a pair of Eris 3.5's, with hopes of them serving as a secondary pair of monitors as soon as I upgraded to better boxes, but I didn't want to risk getting the low end all wrong with the album I'd soon be mixing.

 It sounds neutral to my ears, with clear highs great for nearfield use.
 Mixing on these is a breeze and can even be used for content consumption if you don't mind the slightly harsh reference tuning on these speakers.
-As with any monitors, these will greatly benefit from an acoustically treated room and some isolation pads or stands.
+As with any studio monitors, these will greatly benefit from an acoustically treated room and some isolation pads or stands.
 These are best used at a low to medium volume because although they can get quite loud; they start to distort and lose detail at little above "fun" volumes.

 Speaking of fun, I find that these speakers are not as "fun" sounding as my old Rokits with their boosted bass but analytical and blunt, revealing flaws in my recordings.